vishalsorout0/face-recognition-attendance-system/README.md

 - Prevents duplicate attendance for the same person on the same day
 - Stores attendance records in CSV format
 - Simple, lightweight, and works offline
-- No deep learning or web framework required

 ---